SanazRezvani/motor-imagery-blink-bci/README.md

 - **Decoded Channels**: Based on the original paper, the following electrodes are excluded from analysis, as they were identified as either malfunctioning or exhibiting bridging effects: PO3, F1, POZ, OZ, F3, O2, P8, PO7, FC3, P7, and P4
 ---

+## Load EEG motor imagery data

+- Download the dataset from [here](https://www.synapse.org/Synapse:syn64005218/wiki/630018)

+- Start by loading motor imagery-based EEG recording of one of the subjects. `S01/Sess01/Neuroscan/MI011.csv ` is chosen here.

 ## Offline Pipeline Overview
 In this stage, trial-level offline evaluation is performed.
 One feature vector is extracted per MI trial.

-### 1. Load EEG motor imagery data

-- Download the dataset from [here](https://www.synapse.org/Synapse:syn64005218/wiki/630018)

-- Start by loading motor imagery-based EEG recording of one of the subjects. `S01/Sess01/Neuroscan/MI011.csv ` is chosen here.

-- Run: ` run_offline_pipeline.py `
+Run: ` run_offline_pipeline.py `

 ### Feature Extraction
 - Common Spatial Pattern (CSP)

 ### Classification
-- Window-level classification
 - Binary (Left vs Right motor imagery)

 ### Artefact Impact